wordofwarning/wordofwarning.org/current/2024-haphazard/index.md

 Location: <a href="https://z-arts.org/home/your-visit-to-z-arts/getting-here" target="_blank">Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA

 #### Access
-Age Advisory: suitable for all ages (parent/guardian/carer discretion).<br>Content Warnings: some works may involve interaction, some may disturb; specific warnings will be listed [here](/warnings) once the works have been selected.<br>Features: Live Art, performance, and participatory works with varied content.<br>*NB* takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some participatory.<br>Queries: please contact <a href="https://z-arts.org/home/your-visit-to-z-arts/access" target="_blank">Z-arts</a>, 0161 226 1912 or <mailto:boxoffice@z-arts.org>
+Age Advisory: suitable for all ages (parent/guardian/carer discretion).<br>Content Warnings: some works involve interaction and/or participation, some works may disturb; any specific warnings will be listed [here](/warnings).<br>Features: Live Art, performance, and participatory works with varied content.<br>*NB* takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some participatory.<br>Queries: please contact <a href="https://z-arts.org/home/your-visit-to-z-arts/access" target="_blank">Z-arts</a>, 0161 226 1912 or <mailto:boxoffice@z-arts.org>

 #### About
 [Haphazard](/hab/haphazard) is our frequent foray into 'all ages' Live Art, with intriguing images and offbeat oddities dotted around and about Hulme's historic <a href="https://www.z-arts.org/about-us" target="_blank">Z-arts</a> building.